 The need for new and improved therapies is urgent– but it is a significant research challenge.
 To make a real difference in the treatment of TB, a new medicine needs to act on drug-resistant strains, simplify the treatment regime and be compatible with HIV/AIDS therapies (TB and HIV/AIDS form a lethal combination, each speeding the other’s progress).

-The most advanced of our new medicines, AZD5847, entered Phase 2a EBA clinical trials in August 2012 and is backed up with a portfolio of other programmes in earlier stages of R&D.
+The most advanced of our new medicines, AZD5847, is being tested in Phase 2 clinical trials and is backed up with other programmes in earlier stages of R&D.

 In this complex area of research, no single company can win the battle alone.
-We work in partnership with a range of organisations, combining research skills and capabilities to help accelerate the development of new treatments.
-These include ongoing collaborations The Critical Path to TB Drug Regimens , More Medicines for TB, and Global Alliance for TB Drug Development .
-In 2012, we added new collaborations with Cellworks and the TB Drug Accelerator.
+We work in partnership with a range of organisations, making available our compound library and expertise and combining research skills and capabilities to help accelerate the development of new treatments.